jsunn-y/PolymerGasMembraneML/README.md

 |:-------|:-------:|:-------:|
 |`'fing'` `'desc'`| `'BLR'` `'ERT'` | `'RF'` `'DNN'` |

 We also include several pretrained models in `/pretrained_models` that reproduce the results demonstrated in our paper.
+To directly use our pretrained models, rename `/pretrained_models` too `/models`.
 Furthermore, the thousands of candidate polymers with promising performance identified from our main model are included in `/pretrained_models/DNN_BLR_fing/promising_candidates/`.
 We encourage computational and experimental researchers to explore these polymers further for gas separations.
 A summary of the polymers identified:
 | filename | Description |
 |:-------|:-------:|
 |`above_ON_datasetB.csv`|Polymers from Dataset B predicted to lie above the 2008 Robeson upper bound for O2/N2 separations.|